 Mersea Island Holiday Park has lots going on, too.
 In the summer months, there are regular outdoor film screenings, watersports sessions and evening entertainment.
 There’s even an annual cream pie fight on the August Bank Holiday!

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 No, but you’ll meet plenty of other dogs out and about.
 You’re almost in a minority if you don’t have a dog here!

-WHAT ERNIE LOVED: Digging on the beach, morning strolls to the shop to get the paper
+Digging on the beach, morning strolls to the shop to get the paper

-WHAT I LOVED: The peace and tranquillity of the site
+The peace and tranquility of the site